patbruck/BGGN213/README.md

 # Bioinformatics Class
-This is my work from BGGN213 with Dr. Barry Grant at UCSD.
+This is my work from BGGN213 with Dr. Barry Grant at UC San Diego.